hashtag-squirrel/hashtagsheep-blog/app/src/content/pages/terms-of-service.md

 ## 7. Contact

-For any questions about these terms or licensing inquiries, please [send an email](admin@hashtagsheep.com).
+For any questions about these terms or licensing inquiries, you can contact the site owner at:
+`admin[at]hashtagsheep[dot]com`

 ---